caip-csa-grcymt-team/car-part-defect-ML-classifier/README.md

 1. **Generates** a synthetic dataset of car-part photos using the Azure OpenAI gpt-image API.
 2. **Trains** an image classifier that labels each part as `no_defect`, `minor_defect`, or `major_defect`.

 The current best model is an EfficientNet-B0 that reaches about 84% accuracy on the held-out test set.
-It is essentially perfect on `major_defect` and mainly errs on the cautious side by flagging some clean parts as `minor_defect`.

 ## Repository layout